 I am a registered member of the BACP and an insured psychotherapist.
 I work in a NHS London hospital in secondary care, and also at a highly specialised clinic for Dissociative Disorders (complex trauma), as both a psychotherapist and support therapist.
-My private practice is in Soho and Islington.
-Both in Central London.
+My private practice is in Soho in Central London.

 A specialist area of interest is working with complex trauma, trauma and PTSD.

 Psychotherapy can seem mysterious and there are many ways in which different professionals express what this process means to them.
 In my approach, I believe psychotherapy facilitates a process of exploration, which through a safe, confidential and non-judgmental relationship can aid self-development and encourage growth, which can underpin long lasting change.